Behavioral Health Adult Programs and Information

-The Community Mental Health (CMH) Program works with agencies that provide services to some of the most vulnerable members of Snohomish County.
-CMH supports a variety of mental health programs that serve community members of all ages including: peer support, short-term case management, jail transition, therapeutic services, and treatment for dual-disorders.
-There are different eligibility requirements for each program, so if you need mental health services but do not know where to start, 2-1-1 – is the first point of contact for mental health services in Snohomish County.
-Additionally, Compass Health, Catholic Community Services, and Sunrise Services have Open Access (walk-in hours).
-Please call the agency for additional information.
+The Behavioral Health Program works with agencies that provide services to some of the most vulnerable members of Snohomish County.
+BH supports a variety of Behavioral Health programs that serve community members of all ages including: short-term case management, jail transition, outreach and engagement, and community education.
+There are different eligibility requirements for each program, so if you need mental health services but do not know where to start, 2-1-1 – is the first point of contact for behavioral health services in Snohomish County.
+Additionally, most behavioral health providers in our county have Open Access (walk-in hours).
+Please call the agency or 211 for additional information.

 Treatment Has Value

 The following studies show the characteristics of Drug Use Among Arrestees Booked Into Snohomish County Corrections Including Comparisons to Booked Arrestees in King and Spokane Counties:

 Mental Health Community Support Specialists work within the Snohomish County Jail to assist in connecting individuals to mental health and treatment services.
 Jail Transition Services serves incarcerated individuals seeking mental health support and community resources.
 Clients enrolled in JTS are linked with a local mental health organization.
 The services available include; mental health counseling, intensive case management, drug and/or alcohol treatment, medical care, housing resources, transportation, education, and assistance obtaining employment.
 Jail Transition Services helps clients regain control of their lives and stay out of jail through reentry interventions and community support.